-I wanted to share a story my friend DHBB Pro-Staffer Jake sent me about a great buck he took deer hunting Kansas with his friend Marc this past season.
+I wanted to share a story my friend DHBB Pro-Staffer Jake sent me about a great buck.
+He took deer hunting Kansas with his friend Marc this past season.
 You just got to love deer hunting Kansas bucks.
-A well placed 40 yard shot from Jake’s Mathews Drenalin resulted in a great buck for him and I’m sure is a memory that they won’t ever forget.
-That’s what makes being in the great outdoors with family and friends so special is you make so many great memories that you remember forever.
+A well placed 40 yard shot from Jake’s Mathews Drenalin resulted in a great buck for him.
+I’m sure it is a memory that they won’t ever forget.
+That’s what makes being in the great outdoors with family and friends so special.
+You make so many great memories that you remember forever.

 Deer Hunting Kansas

 By: Jake Artzer

 In late May 2011 I received a phone call from a friend of mine.
 The purpose of that phone call was to invite me down to hunt his 3500 acre farm with him.
 Marc and I met about three years prior, through my fiance who is friends with Marc ‘s sister.
 After meeting him I quickly learned he had a passion for hunting whitetails.
 Needless to say, we hit it off and always kept in touch about how our seasons were going.
 This year Marc really wanted to learn more about his property and invited me to come down and hunt with him.
 I had been struggling to find land to hunt on that wasn’t overrun with other people always messing with the way I hunted it.
 So I jumped at the opportunity!

 In June of 2011 our first priority on this particular land was to establish a clover food plot adjacent to the bean field that we would be hunting.
 We believed there were good bucks in the area.
 After running trail cameras for a few weeks our suspicion of the area was revealed to be true.
 A siting of a true world class white-tail buck.
 At that point we knew we were in the right area to begin our search for a deer that was worthy of our Kansas tags.
 Unable to seal the deal during muzzle-loader season on that particular buck, it was time to change strategies for bow season.